Very high redshift quasars and the rapid emergence of super-massive black holes: Data Availability

 {\bf Appendix~1: Special case of Sec.~\ref{sec:BHaccr}}\\

 The special case, $\dot{m}_{\rm BH} = 0, \dot{M}_{\rm g} \propto M^2_{\rm g}$, leads to an analytical solution to the mass increase of the gas mass within $R$: Assuming the gas mass within $R$ to grow through Bondi-Hoyle accretion from the surrounding forming spheroid.
-This is essentially accelerating gas infall from the forming host galaxy and is given by Eq.~\ref{eq:BHaccr} with velocity $v=0$ since the central cluster is approximately at rest relative to the forming spheroid, and $\rho_{\rm g}$ being the average gas density of the protogalaxy, i.e. $\rho_{\rm g}=M_{\rm pgal}/V_{\rm pgal}$.
-Here, $M_{\rm pgal}$ is the initial mass of the post-Big-Bang gas cloud which will form the spheroid and $V_{\rm pgal}$ is the volume of this gas cloud.
-This volume can be taken to be a sphere of radius of about 10~kpc.
+This is essentially accelerating gas infall from the forming host galaxy and is given by Eq.~\ref{eq:BHaccr} with velocity $v=0$ since the central cluster is approximately at rest relative to the forming spheroid, and $\rho_{\rm g}$ being the average gas density of the protogalaxy, i.e. $\rho_{\rm g}=M_{\rm gal}/V_{\rm gal}$.
+Here, $M_{\rm gal}$ is the initial mass of the post-Big-Bang gas cloud which will form the spheroid with a stellar mass of $M_{\rm igal}=M_{\rm gal}/3$ for a star-formation efficiency of~$1/3$, and $V_{\rm gal}$ is the volume of this gas cloud.
+This volume can be taken to be a sphere of radius of $R_{\rm gal}\approx 10\,$kpc.

 The analytical solution for the gas mass, $M_g$, as a function of time is derived.
 We have,

 where

 is given, as well as $c_s$.
 Eq.~\ref{eq:gasBHaccr} can be rewritten as